 “If you want to learn the four gifts, you’ll have to follow me,” the wind tells the audience.
 The balloon is carried to the Havasupai reservation when guests learn the first gift – the natural wonders and wildlife of America.
 Traveling on to New York City, the second gift is revealed as America’s historical and cultural riches.
 In the bayous of Louisiana, the wind says “Discover the differences among us.
 No two people are quite the same,” as guests learn the diverse origins and ethnicities of American people is the third gift.
 The final gift is fun, shown on the ski slopes of Vail, Colorado.
 “The spirits are lifting; there is nothing better than fun.”
 In that spirit of fun, the boy in the snowy scene runs home and pelts his father with a snowball.
 The spirit is contagious, and a snowball fight erupts among the family.

-Additional details on The Day of the Balloons will be added in the future.
+Additional details on The Day of the Balloons may be added in the future.

 The Ledger | Jun 24 1977 – accessed 1/31/2018